-With PowerBASIC, it's a bit simpler than that.
-Whenever you create a COM server, simply add the #COM TLIB ON metastatement to your source and your Type Library will be created automatically.
-You can prevent a Type Library from being created by using the #COM TLIB OFF metastatement.
-A Type Library is created with the same primary name as your COM server, and a file extension of TLB.
+With PowerBASIC For Windows, it's a bit simpler than that.
+Whenever you create a COM server, your Type Library is created automatically.
+It is created with the same primary name as your COM server, and a file extension of TLB.
 That is, if you create a COM server named XX.DLL, PowerBASIC will name the Type Library as XX.TLB.
 The Type Library offers a description of every published class on the server.
 You can then use any COM Browser to display the type information in a format that meets your needs.
 The PowerBASIC COM Browser converts it directly to PowerBASIC source code declarations which can then be dropped into your COM client program.
-If any of your Methods or Properties use data types not supported by Type Libraries, you will receive a Error 581 - Type Library creation error.
-If you wish to create a Type Library for you COM server, then only use data types that are compatible with Type Libraries, which are BYTE, WORD, DWORD, INTEGER, LONG, QUAD, SINGLE, DOUBLE, CURRENCY, OBJECT, STRING, WSTRING, and VARIANT.

 What is an object, anyway?

 Why should I use objects?